AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the analysis-aliws plug-in.md

     }
     ```

-    The preceding command adds a document named `1` and sets the value of the `content` field in the document to `I like go to school.`
+    The preceding command adds a document named `1` and sets the value of the `content` field in the document to `I like go to school.`.

-    If the command is successfully executed, the following result is returned:
+    If the running of the command is successful, the following result is returned:

     ```
     {